DavidPiazza/arc-audiomap/README.md

 # Audio Map

-Audio sample exploration and analysis tool using monome controllers
+Corpus exploration and analysis tool using the monome arc

 ## Overview